cap-js-community/odata-v2-adapter/README.md

 - **excludeNonSelectedKeys**: Excludes non-selected keys from entity response (OData V4 auto-includes keys).
 Default is `false`.
 - **httpAgent**: Object to be passed to http(s) request (see Node's https agent and http agent objects).
 Default is `null`.
 - **jsonDateOffset**: JSON date serialization includes timezone offset.
 Default is `true`.
+- **toggles**: Applies CDS before middlewares and feature toggle middleware, to propagate CDS toggles into `req.features`.
+Default is `false`.

 ### CDS Env